-Herein is a collection of life experiences of being XXY from the experts themselves.
-The central theme we hope you come away with is that we are all individuals.
-Every XXY person has their own truth.
-If you are XXY, maybe some of what we say will resonate with you and then again, maybe none of it will.
+Is a collection of life experiences of what it means to be XXY from the experts themselves.
+The central theme we hope you come away with is we are all individuals, and every XXY person has their own truth.
+Maybe some of what is said will resonate with you, and then perhaps none of it will.
 And that is OK.
-Please consider sharing your own truth with us and please do not be intimidated or feel inadequate to the task.
-We are here to help you realise your story and want to read what that means for you.
-In addition, we hope that through reading the stories of the amazing people who contribute that others will open their minds to our diversity and realise they have nothing to fear when a doctor tells them they are XXY, their child is XXY, or they are carrying an XXY baby.
-Come on in and read our stories.
-Get to know us here in this place where we are XXY.
+Please consider sharing your journey with us and please do not feel intimidated or inadequate for the task.
+We are here to help you realise your story and want to read what it means for you.
+We hope through reading the stories of people who contribute, you will open your mind to our diversity and realise there’s nothing to fear when a doctor says, you are XXY, your child is, or you are carrying an XXY fetus.

 One experience that I remember (there are many) but the one main thing is not being believed by consultants – mainly orthopaedics – that there was something wrong with me.
 I was often told that it was impossible for me to have certain problems as they were more linked to women than men.
 They never bothered to check or read my notes – then they would have seen that my DNA or karyotype is 47XXY and that I carry an extra female chromosome.
 I was never believed and that pains me!
 I even went to see a psychiatrist off my own bat as I worked in a large hospital to put my mind at rest and was declared sane but my problems were of the body and not the mind.